Carol Sigelman, Psychological and Brain Sciences Department Chair

 Voices to Honor

-As a D.C. native attending the School Without Walls, Pickens jokes that he grew up literally across the street from the GW Psychology Department.
+As a D.C. native attending the School Without Walls, Pickens jokes that he grew up literally across the street from the GW Psychological and Brain Sciences Department.
 The son of educators—his father was a vice principal, his mother a social worker—his parents’ example fostered a passion to help young people meet their goals.
 For Gee, Pickens’ enthusiasm in the lab and the classroom was nothing short of infectious.
 “Isaiah stood out immediately,” said Gee.
 “He was truly inquisitive, and I saw a great deal of potential in him.”

 Through his varied professional roles—Pickens is also affiliated with UCLA-Duke National Center for Child Traumatic Stress and the coordinator of the online National Child Traumatic Stress Network—he’s traveled across the country to schools, jails and foster care agencies, working with young people on understanding the impact of life stress and trauma.
 The author of a book on understanding the pressures on young people (The Dawn of Generation Why), Pickens says he frequently hears teens express concerns about social justice, cyber bullying and suicide.
 He is struck by the fact that these young people are often more willing than adults to admit racial and cultural biases—and talk about ways to confront them.